thomasbierschenk-ap/generative-art-studio/INSTALL.md

 # Installation Guide

-## Recommended: Using venv (Works Everywhere)
+## Recommended: Using venv with Public PyPI

-This method works reliably on all systems, including corporate networks:
+If you're on a corporate network (like Square) with SSL/Artifactory issues, use this method:

 ```bash
 cd generative-art-studio